 Tuna Pasta Salad

-Pasta Salad is a classic side dish for during the hot summer months.
+Pasta Salad is a classic side dish for the hot summer months, as soon as the warm weather starts I start making pasta salads.
 There are many different ways to make tuna pasta salad, however this on is my FAVORITE!
 I have made many different pasta salad with tuna recipes, but this one is really the best tuna pasta salad recipe in the world!
 No I am not trying to win brownie points with my Mother-In-Law by saying that either. 😉

 I know some of you call pasta salad, macaroni salad so this would be a tuna macaroni salad.
-However since pasta and macaroni are the same thing you can use either name you want to.
+However, since pasta and macaroni are the same things you can use either name you want to.
 I just grew up calling cold pasta dishes with tasty stuff thrown in them Pasta salads. 🙂

 I mean I have to be totally honest here, seeing a big bowl filled with pasta and other tasty goodness mixed in, you really don’t have to call it anything but tasty right!?!
-Of course there are always other amazing side dishes when you got to a BBQ or a potluck, but its the pasta dishes that tend to have the crowds around them!
+Of course, there are always other amazing side dishes when you go to a BBQ or a potluck, but it is the pasta dishes that tend to have the crowds around them!
 I know the cold salads are the first thing my kids put on their plates whenever we are having a meal with them.